 • Toys made with fabric should be labeled as flame resistant or flame retardant.
 Plush toys should be washable.

 • Include protective equipment with sporting equipment.
-For example, give a helmet and protective padding when giving a bicycle or skates.
+For example, give a helmet and protective padding when gifting a bicycle or skates.

 • Toys with magnets and button batteries may cause serious injury or death if swallowed.
-Do not give gifts that contain these or any small parts to children younger than 3 years of age.
+Do not give gifts that contain these or any small parts to children younger than 3 years old.

 • Avoid toys with ropes, cords and heating elements.

-• Once gifts are open, immediately discard plastic wrappings or other packaging on toys before they become dangerous playthings.
+• Once gifts are open, immediately discard plastic wrappings or other packaging before they become dangerous playthings.

 • Show your children how to use the toy safely, and always supervise children as they play.